novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-115.md

 However, if the goal was to make a significant profit from small-scale businesses right from the start, he wouldn't have suggested this.

-"If it's too burdensome right now, how about advertising our company's banner on 【Someone Else's Story】?
+"If it's too burdensome right now, how about advertising our company's banner on 【Nam's Story】?
 It's a kind of business collaboration."

 "Really?
 Is that okay?"